DracoRSA/Thuria.Calot/readme.md

 * **CreateRandomFrom\<T>** - Select random value from a collection of values
 * **CreateRandomCollection** - Create a collection of random values

+---
+TestHelper
+---

+The Test Helper contains generic test helper methods that can be used in tests.

+* **CreateParameterValues** - Generate random values for a list of parameters

+---